ferranpujolcamins/ferranpujolcamins.github.io/_posts/2020-12-03-debugging-your-program-using-valgrind-and-clion/2020-12-03-debugging-your-program-using-valgrind-and-clion.md

 ## Create a CLion configuration to debug the Valgrind gdbserver<sup>[[3]](#ref-clion-gdb-remote-debug)</sup>

-We need to create a CLion debug configuration to connect to the gdbserver Valgrind will create.
+We need to create a CLion debug configuration to connect to the gdbserver that Valgrind will create.

 Go to **Run > Edit Configurations...**